AtaoistPriest/NodeJs-Mongo-OperationDemo/README.md

 # NodeJs-Mongo-OperationDemo
-This is a demo, showing how to manager mongoDB by NodeJs.
+This is a demo, showing how to manager（add、delete、update、search） mongoDB by NodeJs.

 You can extend it by your need!

+You can also visit https://blog.csdn.net/qq_37437983/article/details/111875519 for detail info

 依赖包: nodejs-websocket、mongodb、express；